How to Write a Resume for OpenAI

 Culture & Values

-What OpenAI Looks For
+What Does OpenAI Look For in a Resume?

 Key Principles

-ATS Keywords for OpenAI
+What ATS Keywords Should You Use for a OpenAI Resume?

 Must Include